Applying Marie Kondo’s Art Of Tidying Up To Spring Cleaning

 If you can’t throw something out…

 It’s human nature to resist throwing something away.
 Thoughts such as ‘I might need it later’ or ‘It’s a waste’ make it impossible to let go.
-That’s precisely why we need to consider each and every possession with care and not be distracted by thoughts of being wasteful.
+That’s precisely why we need to consider each and every possession with care and not be distracted by thoughts of being wasteful when spring cleaning.

 Ask yourself why you have that object in the first place.
 Why did you buy certain clothes if you never wear them?
 Was it because you realised that they didn’t suit you when you tried them on at home?
 If so, then they have taught you what doesn’t suit you – so they completed their role in your life.
 Let them go.

-Books are some of the hardest things for people to throw away – ‘I might read it’, or ‘I might want to read it again’.
+Books are some of the hardest things for people to throw away when spring cleaning – ‘I might read it’, or ‘I might want to read it again’.
 Take a moment to count the number of times you have reread a book.
 You read books for the experience of reading.
-There is no meaning in them just being on your shelves.
+There is no meaning in them just cluttering your shelving.
 Instead, take each book in your hand and decide whether it moves you or not – and only keep the ones you really love.

 Avoid paper piles

-A basic policy is to divide papers into two categories – those that need to be saved, and those that need to be dealt with.
-I have one special corner for forms that need to be filled in, letters that need answers, newspapers that I intend to read, but I never let that pile spread to other parts of the house.
+A basic spring cleaning policy is to divide papers into two categories – those that need to be saved, and those that need to be dealt with.
+Marie Kondo encourages a special corner for forms that need to be filled in, letters that need answers, newspapers that you intend to read, but never let those piles spread to other parts of the house.
 All the rest should be thrown away.

 The only point of a credit-card statement is as a means of checking how much has been spent in a particular month.
 Once you’ve confirmed that is correct and perhaps logged it in your accounts, do you really need the statement?
 Can you think of any other time you might need your credit-card statements?
 If not, bin them.